-You can cancel your subscription at anytime in the Admin Console dashboard, under the Billing section.
+You can cancel your subscription at any time in the Admin Console dashboard, under the Billing section.
 If you cancel within your 14 day trial period, you will not be charged.
-Please refer to this help center article for more information.
+Please refer to this Help Centre article for more information.

 Following our setup guide, you can set up Google Workspace and migrate your information at no additional cost.
 Our Support team is available to help if needed.
 If you would like someone to do the setup and migration for your company, please contact a Google Partner to learn more about these services and the costs associated.

 You can pay for your Google Workspace subscription using an international credit card.
-Google accepts payments from Visa, Mastercard, and American Express.
+Google accepts payment via Visa, MasterCard and American Express.
 In some locations, you can also pay by making withdrawals from a bank account (also called direct debit).

-A user is defined as one personalized email address (name@yourcompany).
-A user can have multiple email addresses by creating email aliases.
+A user is defined as one personalised email address (name@yourcompany).
+A user can have several email addresses by creating email aliases.
 Group email aliases (such as support@yourcompany) don't count as users.
 You can add up to 30 email aliases for each user.

 No. Each user can have multiple email addresses by creating email aliases.
 You can add up to 30 email aliases per user.

 No, the cost of a domain is separate from Google Workspace.
-During signup, you will specify the domain you want for your business email.
-If you don’t yet own the domain, you can purchase it from Google for an additional fee.
+During sign-up, you must specify the domain that you want for your business email.
+If you don't yet own the domain, you can purchase it from Google for an additional fee.

 Yes.
-When you first set up your billing, you will choose a country where you do business and which currency you would like to use to pay.
-Your country determines what payment methods you can use.
+When you first set up your billing, you choose the country in which you do business and the currency that you would like to pay in.
+Your country determines the payment methods that you can use.
 Choose your country and currency carefully, as you can't change these selections later.

 Google Workspace has been built from the ground up to mitigate the

-unique threats for cloud systems.
-Google’s standards for performance
+unique threats to cloud systems.
+Google's standards for performance and

-and reliability apply to businesses, schools and government
+reliability apply to businesses, schools, universities and government

 institutions around the world.